saltstack/salt/doc/topics/best_practices.rst

         - require:
           - sls: mysql.testerdb

-Now that the database details have been moved to the associated pillar file only machines which are targeted via pillar will have access to these details.
+Now that the database details have been moved to the associated pillar file, only machines which are targeted via pillar will have access to these details.
 Access to users who should not be able to review these details can also be prevented while ensuring that they are still able to write states which take